 Assessment in elementary music classes takes many forms.
 But it is important to integrate assessments into class activities naturally.
 Assessments should be authentic, reliable & valid, and quick & easy to administer.
+They should also be FUN!
 “Take it Home” pages make great assessments.

 Some music teachers shy away from any written work at all.
-After all, music classes are not set up with desks, tables & chairs.
+After all, music classes are not usually set up with desks, tables & chairs.
 Sometimes, just the process of getting pencils & paper out seems to take too long.
-The Take it Home pages included in my music reading activity lessons are a short but effective way to help children build music literacy levels.
+The Take it Home pages included in the music reading activity lessons in this post are a short, but effective way to help children build music literacy levels.
 If you are considering giving it a try, a detailed outline of the process I use is as follows.

 1. Distribute Supplies & Move to Expanded Seating Arrangement

+Keep students actively engaged in music.
 While we pick up pencils & paper, we sing our “Write Your Name” song.
 (Later in the year, we learn to sing it in German too.)
+Or, we choose another song that students know well.
 As we sing, students re-seat themselves in our expanded seating position which simply makes more room between the rows.
-In my music classes students sit on the floor and this expanded position gives them more room to lay down and get comfortable to write.
+In my music classes, students sit on the floor and this expanded position gives them more room to lay down and get comfortable to write.

 2. Read the Rhythm

 Together as a group, students “point & read” the rhythm of the song.
 It is critical that each and every student point to each note on their paper as they read.
 This is an integral part of developing one-to-one correspondence from symbol to sound.
 It is also how I assess students.